bschwede/linkenhancer/README.md

 ### Links
 Cross references are made with the XREF-ID by providing the GEDCOM record type and if necessary the tree name.
 It extends webtrees builtin feature, which adds record links with the standard display name by just typing `@XREF-ID@` in text or markdown.

-When webtrees better supports UID, referencing by UID will be probably implemented in this module too, because links become more fail safe.
+If Webtrees provides better support for UID, referencing via UID will probably also be implemented in this module, as this will make links more fail-safe.
 See also:
 * Forum post [ Feature Request: Improved support for UID / _UID ](https://www.webtrees.net/index.php/forum/9-request-for-new-feature/39942-feature-request-improved-support-for-uid-uid)
 * PR [UID References in notes and text #5145](https://github.com/fisharebest/webtrees/pull/5145)